Alternative Funding Sources

 Because it is not possible to offer full grant and fellowship support to all graduate students and because of the prestige inherent in holding an award through open competition, applicants are encouraged to consider major national and international fellowship opportunities.
 It is important that prospective graduate students explore every available source of funding for graduate study.

 In researching outside funding you may look to faculty advisers, career services offices, deans of students, and offices of financial aid where frequently you may find resource materials, books, and grant applications for a wide variety of funding sources.
-You must notify both your Columbia Engineering academic department and the Office of Financial Aid and Educational Financing of any outside awards that you will be receiving.
+You must notify both your Columbia Engineering academic department and the Office of Student Financial Planning of any outside awards that you will be receiving.

 Funding for International Students